 Sometimes people need to gain weight after transplant.
 Make sure you talk with your healthcare provider or dietitian about what kind of foods you should eat.
 If you need to gain weight after your transplant, eat high calorie nutritious foods, such as avocado, nuts, seeds, olive oil, hummus, eggs, and salmon instead of high calorie foods without much nutrition, like ice cream and cookies.
 This will help you gain weight while still following a heart-healthy diet.

 If your healthcare provider wants you to follow a low-microbial diet, you can still eat lots of heart-healthy foods like whole grains (such as brown rice and whole-wheat bread), legumes (such as lentils and beans), and most well-washed fruits and vegetables.
-For more information, read our resource Low-Microbial Diet.
-You can find it by searching our website, www.mskcc.org/pe, or you can ask your healthcare provider.
+For more information, read the resource Low-Microbial Diet or ask to speak with a dietitian.

 Exercising regularly can also help you manage the problems that cause metabolic syndrome.
 Talk with your healthcare provider about exercising after your transplant.
 If you have numbness in your feet, osteoporosis, or if you bruise easily, speak with your healthcare provider.
 A physical therapist can teach you exercises that are safe for you to do if you have any concerns about starting an exercise routine.